24/04/2020 @ 8:00 am - 26/04/2020 @ 5:00 pm

-On the 24th to the 26th of April, 2020, Aspen Institute España inaugarates the next annual edition of the Socrates Seminar.
+Aspen Institute España hosts the next annual edition of the Socrates Seminar.
 This Seminar is part of Tech & Society Program, organized in collaboration with Fundación Telefónica.
 Leigh Hafrey, Senior Lecturer at the MIT Sloan School of Management will moderate the Seminar.

 Following the method set forth by The Aspen Institute in the US, the Socrates España Seminars provide a forum for emerging leaders (between the ages of 28 and 45) from various professions to convene and reflect on contemporary issues through expert-moderated dialogues.
 These seminars enable participants to explore current and pressing leadership challenges.
 Discussions are built around contemporary texts, and led by expert moderators who engage and encourage participants to share their views.
 At the core of these Seminars is a remarkable group of emerging and recognized leaders including entrepreneurs, venture capitalists, representatives from the public sector and journalists, among others.